 Theravada Buddhism Cultural Immersion.
 Optional post-Bhutan trip: October 11-18, 2020 • 8 Days and 7 Nights

 Airfare is approximately $360.00 roundtrip (as of January 24, 2020): Bangkok,Thailand – Phnom Penh, Cambodia – Siem Reap, Cambodia – Bangkok: a ‘multi-city air itinerary’.
 The airfare depends on how soon reservations are made.
-We will work with you to reserve seats as a group, as we will all fly together on the same dates and times.
+We will coordinate the purchase of the tickets, as we will all fly together on the same dates and times.

 We will invoice you for airfare Thailand-Cambodia-Thailand as part of your final payment.
 Travel insurance is required.
 We can recommend travel insurance vendors, just ask.

 The Tour Cost includes all ground transport, English-speaking guides, airport transfers, museum and temple admissions, 3 meals a day, ground transportation throughout Cambodia, boat river excursions, tuk-tuk rides, bamboo train ride, visits to sacred places, monuments and Angkor Wat, and villages, and visits with artisans.

 The Cambodia-Angkor Wat Tour will be co-led by Buddhist Roeum Rith, who has been a joyous, devoted Cambodia scholar and experienced guide in all the sacred and historic sites throughout Cambodia, for decades.
 Roeum, a Cambodian native, who lives in Siem Reap, the town adjacent to the Angkor Wat temple complex, will be presenting talks on Theravada Buddhism, specific sacred sites, and local history and culture.
 Roeum teaches English at the local high school.